Cintra House, Maitland: Comparative information

 A review of Hunter Region heritage listings identifies a small number of large Victorian Italianate boom style villas constructed in the 1870-90s, which originally enjoyed substantial gardens and outbuildings.
 Most have since been subdivided or adapted for residential flats and significantly altered internally.
 Regional Victorian villas of similar age to Cintra, but smaller in scale, in more restricted settings and internally altered include Grossman House, Bishops Residence, Benholm, Moncrieff and 86-88 Victoria Street in Maitland, and Atherstone in Muswellbrook.
 Cintra is the principal intact example of the highly creative work of the architectural firm of J.W.
 Pender in this period; Anambah House at Rutherford and Belltrees at Scone being later.

-Cintra, however, retains its entire original garden setting, mature plantings and stables outbuilding.
-Its outstanding architectural integrity and its remarkable intactness sets it apart in terms of its aesthetic significance.
-Its historic association with the Cohen and Levy families, and the continual stewardship of the Long family has effectively conserved and maintained the authenticity and integrity of this remarkable property.
+Cintra retains its entire original garden setting, mature plantings and stables outbuilding.
+The property has undergone relatively few alterations, retaining much of its original architectural character.
+It has historical associations with the Cohen and Levy families and has subsequently remained under the stewardship of the Long family.

 JW Pender's architectural practice operated for 125 years, with his son Walter, and grandson Ian continuing his work.
 Pender's work includes aforementioned Benhome, Leeholme and numerous civic and business buildings around the Hunter Valley and further afield.
 The firm's original drawings, specifications and other records are now conserved in the University of Newcastle library, including the documents for their grand Villa design, Cintra.